Docusign: History

-The firm began sales in 2005 when zipForm, now zipLogix, integrated DocuSign into its virtual real estate forms.
-Mock trials featuring licensed attorneys and real judges highlighted the admissibility of DocuSign contracts in court based on encrypted audit logs of signature events, as well as the impossibility of changing contracts.
+The firm began sales in 2005 when zipForm, now zipLogix, integrated Docusign into its virtual real estate forms.
+According to Docusign, mock trials featuring licensed attorneys and judges highlighted the admissibility of Docusign contracts in court based on encrypted audit logs of signature events, and the impossibility of changing contracts.

-In January 2007, Court Lorenzini stepped down as CEO and Chairman of the Board and took on the role of Executive Vice President of Business Development.
-He was replaced as CEO by Matthew Schiltz, who served in that role until January 2010.
+In January 2007, Court Lorenzini stepped down as CEO and board chairman and was replaced as CEO by Matthew Schiltz, who served in that role until January 2010.
 Steven King replaced Schultz as CEO and moved the corporate headquarters from Seattle to San Francisco.
-Keith Krach became DocuSign's chairman of the board in January 2010 and its CEO in August 2011.
+Keith Krach became Docusign's board chairman in January 2010 and its CEO in August 2011.

-In June 2010, DocuSign added support for iPhone, iPad and phone-based user authentication.
-DocuSign also began referring to its service as “eSignature Transaction Management”.
-By the end of 2010, the company handled 73 percent of the Saas-based electronic signature market with 80 million signatures processed.
+Docusign began referring to its service as “eSignature Transaction Management”.
+By the end of 2010, the company had handled 73 percent of the SaaS-based electronic signature market, with 80 million signatures processed.
 Scale Venture Partners led an investment round of $27 million in December 2010.

-DocuSign opened an office in London, England, in September 2011.
-In the same year, DocuSign opened an office in San Francisco that now functions as its global headquarters.
+Docusign opened an office in London, England, in September 2011.
+In the same year, Docusign opened an office in San Francisco that now functions as its global headquarters.

-DocuSign signed an agreement with PayPal in April 2012 that allowed users to capture signatures and payments in a single transaction with DocuSign Payment.
-Similar partnerships with Salesforce.com, and Google Drive preceded the PayPal agreement.
+Docusign signed an agreement with PayPal in April 2012 that allowed users to capture signatures and payments in a single transaction.
+Similar partnerships with Salesforce and Google Drive preceded the PayPal agreement.

-In July 2012, Business Insider reported that about 90% of Fortune 500 companies had signed up to use DocuSign.

-On January 10, 2013, DocuSign and Equifax announced a partnership to simplify electronic delivery of the Requests for Transcript of Tax Return Form 4506-T to the United States Internal Revenue Service.
-Under the partnership, Equifax allows lenders to use DocuSign to securely send requests to loan applicants.
-DocuSign and Equifax were among 14 firms that participated in a nine-month feasibility study of electronic signatures for 4506-T forms in 2011.
+On January 10, 2013, Docusign and Equifax announced a partnership to simplify electronic delivery of the Requests for Transcript of Tax Return Form 4506-T to the United States Internal Revenue Service.
+Under the partnership, Equifax allows lenders to use Docusign to securely send requests to loan applicants.
+Docusign and Equifax were among 14 firms that participated in a nine-month feasibility study of electronic signatures for 4506-T forms in 2011.